govindarajula/cyc-gan/README.md

 * PyTorch
 * NVIDIA GPU + CUDA CuDNN

-The simpler version harnesses Pytorch with CPU compute power, but can be set to GPU training based on CUDA configuration of local machine.
-It is highly suggested to use GPU-supported systems.
+> The simpler version harnesses Pytorch with CPU, but can be set to GPU training based on CUDA.
+It is highly suggested to use GPU for the original models.

 ## Architecture
 The baseline model used is CycleGan model, (to generate the images in desired style palette from input and target datasets) is shown below: